bodulic/CATS-rb/README.md

 Completeness analysis introduces two types of assembly element sets as units for assembly comparison.
 Precisely, CATS-rb collapses overlapping exon and transcript genomic coordinates within a given assembly into non-redundant exon and transcript sets, respectively.
 Completeness of element sets is compared between the analysed assemblies by constructing an undirected graph in which vertices represent element sets and edges indicate overlaps between the corresponding sets of the compared assemblies.
 Overlapping element sets are grouped into connected components, with the longest set designated as the group representative.

 Element set completeness is quantified by its relative length compared to the representative set.
-Relative exon/transcript scores are computed as the mean of exon/transcript set completeness.
-Alongside completeness scores, the completeness assessment also provides an in-depth analysis of missing, common, and unique element sets.
+Relative exon and transcript scores for each transcriptome assembly are computed as the mean of exon and transcript set completeness.
+Alongside completeness scores, CATS-rb also provides an in-depth analysis of missing, common, and unique element sets.

 Additionally, CATS-rb can perform an annotation-based analysis using element sets derived from a GTF file.
 This workflow follows the same principles as relative completeness analysis, while grouping element sets based on overlaps with GTF sets.
 As such, GTF sets are considered the representative for each set group.
-Annotation-based element scores are calculated analogously to relative element scores, offering an absolute measure of assembly completeness.
+Annotation-based exon and transcript scores are calculated analogously to relative exon and transcript scores, offering an absolute measure of assembly completeness.

 CATS-rb exon and transcript scores exhibit a strong correlation with assembly accuracy and completeness.
 Furthermore, relative and annotation-based scores display a strong correlation among assemblies with varying quality, enabling precise assembly quality assessment without strictly requiring reference annotation.